 Program Area: Higher Education and Student Affairs

-Anne-Marie Nuñez is an associate professor of Higher Education and Student Affairs Program in the Department of Educational Studies.
+Anne-Marie Nuñez is a professor of Higher Education and Student Affairs Program in the Department of Educational Studies.
 Her research explores how to broaden participation for historically underrepresented groups, including students and faculty, in postsecondary education.
 One line of her scholarship has focused on the higher education experiences and trajectories of Latino, first-generation, and migrant students.
 Another has emphasized institutional diversity in the United States, including the role of Hispanic-Serving Institutions in promoting college access and success.
 A third has focused on fostering supportive organizational climates for faculty and administrators to advance inclusivity in the academy.
 Her research has been published in several journals, including Educational Researcher, Harvard Educational Review, and the American Educational Research Journal.

 She is also the lead author of the book Latinos in Higher Education and Hispanic-Serving Institutions: Creating Conditions for Success (2013, Jossey-Bass) and the lead editor of the award-winning book Hispanic-Serving Institutions: Advancing Research and Transformative Practice (2015, Routledge).
 For her contributions to research on underrepresented groups, she received the 2011 Association for the Study of Higher Education (ASHE) Council on Ethnic Participation Mildred Garcia Exemplary Scholarship award.
 Currently, she serves as an Associate Editor of The Journal of Higher Education and an Associate Editor of the Higher Education: Handbook of Theory and Research.
 She holds a PhD in Education from UCLA, MEd in Education from Stanford University and AB in Social Studies from Harvard University.

 - PhD, Higher Education and Organizational Change.
 University of California Los Angeles Graduate School of Education